7enderhead/kbdwtchdg/doc/main.rst

     #define THRESHOLD 3 // Pressing capslock more than 3 times triggers the counter

-    #define SLOW_KEYS // Press keys for 50ms and wait 100ms between individual strokes.
+    #define SLOW_KEYS    // Press a key for slow_key_delay milliseconds and then
+                         // wait the same time before the next key stroke.
                          // Use if you experience lost key strokes.
+                         // Comment out if not needed.

+    uint8_t slow_key_delay = 50; // key delay in milliseconds

     // End of USER VARIABLES

     // Defining the bits to set LED outputs: